 IL2-Sturmovik: Birds Of Preyis a WW2 flight simulation that subtly evokes themes common in Russian literature and film.
 Enslaved: Odyssey To The Westis a western adaptation of an 16th century Chinese text with motion-capture courtesy of Andy Serkis and was written by Alex Garland (of Ex Machina fame).
 And Shadows Of The Damnedis a puerile and phallus-infused grindhouse romp through hell from legendary creators Suda 51, Shinji Mikami and Akira Yamaoka.

-Following the running theme of games with confusingly long titles, the most recent game I’ve been playing is El Shaddai: Ascension of the Metatron.
+Following the running theme of games with confusingly long titles, recently I’ve been playing El Shaddai: Ascension of the Metatron.
 The reason I became interested in playing El Shaddai is that it is an adaptation of the Book of Enoch, an ancient Jewish text not part of biblical canon and that it was infused with anime visuals.
 It sounds like an fun prospect.

 El Shaddai is an odd duck.